What To Do With Old or Used Car Seats: 5 Safe Options

 2. Donate it

 Rules for donating a car seat vary from place to place.
-But there are a few options for donating a gently-used car seat that is in good condition and hasn’t been recalled.
-Check with local thrift stores, consignment shops and shelters to see if they accept car seats.
+But there are a few options for donating a gently used car seat that is in good condition and hasn’t been recalled.
+Check with local thrift stores, consignment shops and shelters to see if they accept car seats and lways call ahead to confirm whether they accept car seat donations and what condition requirements they have.

 Where to donate car seats: